kailash-manasarovar/statement/docs/timeline/2024/february.md

     - When I read through this email, I sense my growing anxiety and exhaustion with what's happening to me.
     - Please note, dear reader, at the time of writing, September 2025, it is business as usual at the conservatory of Dénia, Alicante, Spain.

-### Everyone at the conservatory knows about my correspondence to the Generalitat
+### Everyone at the conservatory knows I wrote to the Generalitat

 - When I go to the conservatory the following week, it is very clear to me that everyone knows what I have said in the email I sent to the Generalitat at the weekend, particularly with regards to Mercedes, who is crying and moaning at reception with Gloria as I pass them.
 - The bullying from [Ana and Ana](#ana-and-ana) and others online and in-person ramps up.